Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

   - ``ctx.embed_color``
   - ``bot.is_automod_immune``

-- Use checks to limit command use when the bot needs special permissions.
+- Use decorators to limit command use, restrict usage, or define whether the bot needs special permissions.
+  You can find all of the permission and cooldown related decorators under the ``redbot.core.commands`` namespace.
 - Check against user input before doing things.
 Common things to check:

   - Resulting output is safe.